 The options to choose for an aggregation window are 5 minutes, 15 minutes, 30 minutes, and 1 hour.
 The aggregated data is retained for 24 hours.

-DataStream will be made available via the Akamai Marketplace and will be easy to configure via the Akamai Luna Control Center.
-DataStream will not require any modifications to your application code, any origin networking equipment, or end-user device instrumentation.
+DataStream is available via the Akamai Marketplace and is easy to configure via the Akamai Luna Control Center.
+DataStream does not require any modifications to your application code, any origin networking equipment, or end-user device instrumentation.

-DataStream will also have the ability to be accessed via API; this will offer a programmatic alternative to many of the features available in the Luna Control Center.
+DataStream can also be accessed via API; this offers you a programmatic alternative to many of the features available in the Luna Control Center.
 Visit here for more details on the DataStream API.

 Q. How is DataStream different from Akamai Cloud Monitor or Log Delivery Service (LDS) that we already use?